-The lease area includes one mooring buoy.
-While the mooring buoy is designed to float on the water's surface and move with the ebb and flow of current tides, a longer chain connecting the buoy to the anchors on the bay bottom may be necessary in the future to accommodate rising sea levels.
+The lease area includes three mooring buoys.
+While the mooring buoys are designed to float on the water's surface and move with the ebb and flow of current tides, a longer chain connecting the buoy to the anchors on the bay bottom may be necessary in the future to accommodate rising sea levels.
 Regular maintenance will reduce the likelihood of severe structural degradation or dislodgement.
+The lease includes an acknowledgment that the lease premises may be subject to the effects of sea-level rise and may require additional maintenance or protection as a result, for which the lessee agrees to be solely responsible.